Tomel218/node-red-contrib-easy-pid-controller/README.md

 ### Usage

-1. Drag and drop the `easy-pid-controller` node into your Node-RED flow.
+1. Drag and drop the `easy-pid-controller-2` node into your Node-RED flow.
 2. Double click on the node to configure its parameters.
 3. Connect it to other nodes to provide `PV` and `SV` inputs and get the output signals.
 4. Deploy and monitor the control signal in real-time.